ntn7103/Little-Dino/readme.md

 in file utils.py

 # spritesheet.py
-Because animation are in sprite sheet form, so a special class to handle them are needle.
+Because animation are in sprite sheet form, so a special class to handle them are needed.
 - get_sprite(): to cut image from sprite sheet.

 # bat.py